Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Experiments

-Per-pixel change maps \(M^k\) are obtained in a label-free manner, either by comparing dense DINOv2 features~\cite{oquab2023dinov2}, direct pixel-level similarity~\cite{wang2004imagequality}, or a combination of both.
-A threshold is applied to produce binary masks \(M_{\text{bin}}^k\)~\cite{galappaththige2025multi}.
-The state-of-the-art MV3DCD~\cite{galappaththige2025multi} further aggregates the predictions \(\{M^k\}\) into a 3D change representation, improving robustness via multi-view consistency.
-However, the rendered views \(I_{\text{ren}}^k\) often contain artifacts (\cref{fig:SCD_UE}), caused by incomplete scene coverage, large pose discrepancies between captures, or inherent 3DGS limitations.
-These photometric inconsistencies lead to false positives, as differences between \(I_{\text{ren}}^k\) and \(I_{\text{inf}}^k\) may arise from rendering errors rather than actual scene changes.
+However, the rendered views \(I_{\text{ren}}^k\) often contain artifacts (\cref{fig:SCD_UE}), caused by incomplete scene coverage, large capture pose discrepancies, or inherent 3DGS limitations.
+These inconsistencies lead to false positives, as differences between \(I_{\text{ren}}^k\) and \(I_{\text{inf}}^k\) may arise from rendering errors rather than actual scene changes.

-\textbf{Leveraging uncertainty for pose-agnostic SCD:} We first apply our UE method described in \cref{sec:method} to estimate uncertainties for the reference scene \(\mathcal{R}_{\text{ref}}\).
-Using these per-primitive values, we render a per-pixel uncertainty map \(M^k_{\text{unc}}\) alongside the RGB image \(I_{\text{ren}}^k\) for each queried inference pose \(P_{\text{inf}}^k\).
+\textbf{Leveraging uncertainty for pose-agnostic SCD:} We first apply our UE method from \cref{sec:method} to estimate uncertainties for the reference scene \(\mathcal{R}_{\text{ref}}\).
+Using these per-primitive values, we render an uncertainty map \(M^k_{\text{unc}}\) alongside the RGB image \(I_{\text{ren}}^k\) for each queried inference pose \(P_{\text{inf}}^k\).
 The standard change detection pipeline remains unchanged; however, before thresholding, we attenuate high-uncertainty pixels in the predicted change map \(M^k\), obtaining an uncertainty-guided change map \(\tilde{M}^k = M^k \odot (1 - M^k_{\text{unc}})\), where \(\odot\) denotes Hadamard multiplication.
-Thresholding this refined map to obtain the final binary mask \(M_{\text{bin}}^k\) effectively filters out false positives induced by rendering artifacts rather than genuine scene changes.
+Following standard practice~\cite{galappaththige2025changes,galappaththige2025multi}, thresholding this map at the midpoint to obtain the final binary mask \(M_{\text{bin}}^k\) effectively filters out false positives induced by rendering artifacts rather than genuine scene changes.